BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Meknes to truly soak in its atmosphere without the summer heat?
+When is the absolute best time to visit Meknes to truly soak in its atmosphere without the overwhelming crowds?

-For me, the sweet spot is definitely spring, from March to May, or autumn, September to November.
-The weather is pleasantly warm, perfect for exploring the sprawling medina and the grand imperial sites like Bab Mansour without breaking a sweat.
-Plus, you'll catch the city in bloom or with beautiful autumnal colors, making for stunning photos and a more relaxed experience.
+I always recommend visiting Meknes in the shoulder seasons: April to May or September to October.
+The weather is pleasantly warm, perfect for exploring the medina and the grand imperial sites without the intense summer heat.
+Plus, you'll find fewer tour groups, allowing for a more authentic and relaxed experience.

 Beyond the main attractions, what's a hidden gem in Meknes that most tourists miss?

 You absolutely must seek out the Heri es-Souani, the vast granaries and stables built by Moulay Ismail.
-It's an incredible feat of engineering and offers a fascinating glimpse into the scale of the sultan's power and ambition, far more impressive than many realize.
-Wandering through these massive underground structures feels like stepping back in time, and it's usually much quieter than the main medina.
+It's an incredible feat of architecture, and wandering through its cool, cavernous spaces feels like stepping back in time.
+It's often overlooked in favor of the more central sights, but it's truly awe-inspiring.

-Navigating the medina can be a bit overwhelming.
-What's your top tip for getting around without getting lost?
+Navigating the medina can be a bit daunting.
+What's your insider tip for getting around without feeling lost?

-What's a common cultural custom in Meknes that visitors should be aware of, especially when visiting homes or smaller shops?
+What's a common cultural custom in Meknes that visitors should be mindful of?

 How many days do you need in Meknes, Morocco?